peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 #### Which approach is best?

-It depends whether your component library prioritizes consistency or flexibility.
-If you want to lock-down the design and behaviour of your components then an `array` prop might be best.
-If you want to provide your users with ultimate flexibility, then go for a render prop.
+It depends whether your component  prioritizes consistency or flexibility.
+If you want to lock-down the design and behaviour of your component then an `array` prop might be best.
+If you want to provide the consumer with ultimate flexibility, then go for a render prop.